kehindeadigun/Udacity-Data-Scientist-Nanodegree/01-A-Data-Science-Blog-Post/README.md

 ---

 ## Overview
-In this project, I worked on analysing Stack Overflows 2020 survey data using the Crisp-DM process and getting answers to business questions.
+In this project, I worked on analysing Stack Overflows 2020 developer survey data using the Crisp-DM process and getting answers to business questions.
 I used python, pandas, matplotlib and seaborn to answer questions.

 The project covered:
 Analyzing a dataset using the CRISP-DM CRISP-DM process which covers the 6 stage process.